Citation, DOI, disclosures and article data

-NEC can be managed both medically and surgically and appropriate patient selection is essential in optimising outcome.
-A clinical staging system has been developed (see necrotising enterocolitis staging), with stage I and II receiving medical therapy and stage III undergoing surgery 8.
+Necrotizing enterocolitis can be managed both medically and surgically and appropriate patient selection is essential in optimizing outcome.
+A clinical staging system has been developed (see necrotizing enterocolitis staging), with stage I and II receiving medical therapy and stage III undergoing surgery 8.

-Medical management consists of supportive measures and cessation of oral feeding, along with broad spectrum antibiotics and gastic aspiration 7.
+Medical management consists of supportive measures and cessation of oral feeding, along with broad-spectrum antibiotics and gastric aspiration 7.

-Despite therapy, mortality remains significant, ranging between 9 - 28% 5.
-Furthermore approximately 20% of surviving patients will go on to develop stricture.
-These are more commonly in the large bowel (80%) and may result in bowel obstruction weeks and months later 5,8.
+Despite therapy, mortality remains significant, ranging between 9 and 28% 5.
+Furthermore ~20% of surviving patients will go on to develop stricture.
+These are more common in the large bowel (80%) and may result in bowel obstruction weeks to months later 5,8.

-In the correct clinical scenario the presence of gas within bowel wall has little differential.
+In the correct clinical scenario, the presence of gas within bowel wall has a little differential.